Chinese Taipei at the 2026 Winter Olympics

-Chinese Taipei will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+Chinese Taipei competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, which was held from 6 to 22 February 2026.

+The Republic of China (ROC), also known as Taiwan, competes as "Chinese Taipei" due to its political status.
+This was decided under the International Olympic Committee's Nagoya Resolution (1979) which allows athletes from Taiwan to compete but without using the ROC name, flag or anthem.

+Figure skater Li Yu-Hsiang and bobsledder Lin Sin-Rong were the country's flagbearers during the opening ceremony.
+Meanwhile, cross-country skier Sophia Tsu Velicer was the country's flagbearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.